-Scots has more than 1.6 million speakers in Scotland, and more in Ulster, but there has not been a comprehensive appraisal of the language – including variations such as Doric – since the 1950s.
+Scots has more than a million speakers, but there has not been a comprehensive appraisal of the language – including variations such as Doric – since the 1950s.

-Now the public are being urged to get involved in the project, a Linguistic Survey of Scots.
+And now, the north-east public are being urged to get involved in the project, a Linguistic Survey of Scots.

 Robert McColl Millar, professor in linguistics and Scottish Language at the university, believes it is essential to gain a better understanding of the way words are used in Scots, spoken today and in the recent past, to assess how the language has evolved.

 He said: “In Scotland, we have the Linguistic Atlas of Scotland and Dictionary of the Scots Language, but both draw heavily on material collated in the 1950s.

 “This will be the first real attempt to move towards a survey that will give us a sense of the language in the 2020s.
 We hope it will represent the same great leap forward as the original survey did and can contribute greatly to our national dictionaries.”